Elementrix404/Elementrix404/README.md

 - 👋 Hi, I’m @Elementrix404
 - 👀 I’m interested in cars , aircrafts and sounding rockets.
 - 🌱 I’m currently learning aerodynamics and thermodynamics.
-Also going through python.
+I am also learning python.
-- 💞️ I’m looking to collaborate on learning codes on quantum computing.
+- 💞️ I’m looking to collaborate on repositor related to quantum computing.
-- 📫 How to reach me , you can mail me on my github email id.
+- 📫 How to reach me , you can mail me or reach through github.

 <!---
 Elementrix404/Elementrix404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.